cpwood/Ukor/README.md

 To develop using Ukor, you'll need Visual Studio or Visual Studio Code.

+## Where do I get the software?

+Either clone this repository and compile the code yourself, or [download the latest compiled release](https://github.com/cpwood/Ukor/releases).

 ## How do I configure it?

 ### Software Configuration